elixir-wallaby/wallaby/README.md

 Wallaby's API is broken into 2 concepts: Queries and Actions.

-Queries allow us to declaritively describe the elements that we would like to interact with and Actions allow us to use those queries to interact with the DOM.
+Queries allow us to declaratively describe the elements that we would like to interact with and Actions allow us to use those queries to interact with the DOM.